lesleyfon/chatapp/client/README.md

 ### FEATURES TO ADD
 - [x] Ensure that you cant go to a chats room page if the chatroom does not exist
+- [X] BUG: singing into a new session causes an infinite rerender.
-- [ ] Create an error Page
+- [X] Create an error Page
+- [X] BUG: SORT MESSAGES BY DATE SENT NOT WORKING CORRECTLY
+  - [ ] fix.
+But I am using js sort to sort the messages by date sent.
+Would like this to be a db query.
 - [ ] Sidebar has a scroll.
 And fix to enable no scroll for elements on sidebar
 - [ ] BUG: Clicking on `New Private Chat` on mobile closes the modal for selecting a new chat
-- [ ] BUG: singing into a new session causes an infinite rerender.
-- [ ] BUG: SORT MESSAGES BY DATE SENT NOT WORKING CORRECTLY
 - [ ] FEAT: Implement saving timezones to the DB and the current time a message or chat was sent at.
+- [ ] FEAT: The replaceZWithCSTOffset function has a TODO comment about handling provided timezones but currently only handles UTC
+- [ ] FEAT: The timeDifference function hardcodes "America/Chicago" timezone instead of using the user's timezone
+- [ ] FEAT: The formatDate function also hardcodes "America/Chicago" timezone